nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## Introduction

 Frustrated with the repetitive number of mouse clicks when using task managers?
 Tired of cluttered windows?
 Need the ability to easily categorise tasks?
+Don’t worry!
+Simply is here to save the day.

-Welcome to Simply.
+Introducing to you Simply, your everyday task manager.

 Gone are the repetitive mouse clicks other task managers require of you.
 With a single line command entry, you can easily create a task and categorize it as you desire.
 With its simple interface, gone are the cluttered windows of other task managers and tasks can be easily found at a glance.

 <br>
 ## Getting Started